How Long Do I Marinate That?

 How long to marinate chicken?
 Pork chops?
 A steak?
 Vegetable kebabs?
 Tofu?
 Many marinating questions…and you’re in the right place.

 Why Marinades are So Great

 Marinades are brilliant because essentially you can take any kind of meat or fish or seafood you like, give it a dunk in the mixture and you’ve turned a plain something into a great dinner.
+Marinades add flavor, and can also make foods more tender.
 The more delicate the protein, the less you want to marinate it, especially if it contains citrus juices which can start to “cook” the food and change its texture (eg, make it mushy).

 Some Guidelines for Marinating Success

 - The thinner the food, and the less dense the food, the less time it needs in the marinade.

 - The more acid (citrus juice, vinegars) in the marinade, the less time the food should marinate.

 - Unless you are marinating food for 30 minutes or less, or the food you are marinating is a non-meat item like vegetables, make sure you do it in the refrigerator.

 Can You Use A Marinade as a Sauce?